-Add ginger garlic paste.
+Add ginger-garlic paste.
 Once it browns a little, add onions and saute till brown.
-Add the tomato puree, ketchup, sauces, chilli powder, garam masala, green chillies and salt.
+Add the tomato puree, ketchup, sauces, chilli powder, garam masala, green chilies and salt.

 Once cooled make elongated kebabs from the mixture.
 Dip in the maida and cornflour batter and roll in the breadcrumbs.

 Deep fry till golden.
 Drain to a kitchen towel.

 Without realizing it, I had pureed the Rajma, that it was almost a paste.
 If you have the beans as coarsely ground, it will give more body to the kababs.
 And so I had to really saute so that the mixture becomes very dry to hold its shape.

 I didn’t use Black Cardamon, not sure how this might have affected the taste, however without this also the kabebs were great.

 With just cornflour, you will not be able to get a proper outer crispy layer.
 So you will have to add maida as well.